 A final consideration previously in favor of satellite and cable sports broadcasting is the inherent latency of HTTP adaptive streaming formats.
 We’ve all heard of (or experienced) the scenario where your neighbors loudly celebrate a game-winning touchdown while your broadcast lags 20 seconds behind.

-While OTT content has been delivered with far more latency than legacy TV in the past, new alternatives such as the Wowza Streaming Cloud™ service with Ultra Low Latency, WebRTC, and SRT offer near-real-time delivery from screen to screen.
+While OTT content has been delivered with far more latency than legacy TV in the past, new alternatives such as the Wowza Streaming Cloud™, WebRTC, and SRT offer near-real-time delivery from screen to screen.

 Mobile’s role in streaming is nothing new, but it will continue to dominate in 2019.